artluai/spoolcast/WORKFLOW_RULES.md

 - failure conditions

 This file is generic.
-It must not depend on any specific video.
+It must not depend on any specific session.

 ## System Goal

+Turn a session — a chat, a build, a conversation, an idea — into:

-Turn a shot list into:
+1. a shot list that structures narration into beats and chunks

-1. a reviewable HTML board
-2. a renderable preview
+2. one AI-generated illustration per chunk in a per-session locked visual style
+3. a deterministic reveal of each illustration (via the preprocessor)
-3. a reliable final video pipeline
+4. a reliable final video rendered by Remotion against narration audio

 The system should minimize:
 - stale data
 - arbitrary visual decisions
 - hidden assumptions
-- unnecessary AI generation
+- renderer improvisation

 When something is important across chats or tools:
 - write it into the repo docs